Behavioral Health Reform and Investment Act (BHRIA)

 Since BHR1 recently completed similar workshops specific to adults that were facilitated by the Administrative Office of the Courts (AOC), we were advised that our region’s workshop under BHRIA would be specific to youth with participants selected accordingly and as representative as possible, all things considered.
 Below reflects the final reports for all four of these, noting that AOC will be working with Tribes, Nations, and Pueblos on a similar workshop specific to adults since these were omitted in the referenced recent adult workshops facilitated by AOC for the R1 counties.

 Remote Listening Sessions facilitated by the Alliance were held on January 12, 14, and 15 to invite feedback on the identified priorities.
 We made every effort to get the word out far and wide within the region.
 Listening sessions included youth-specific breakout “rooms” co-facilitated by a youth-specific provider, and select Senior Centers were made available to help ensure additional participation access.
-You can access to full report below.
+You can access all reports below.

 Additional Stakeholder Participation Opportunities